 …Or a few thoughts on advocacy whilst at the coal face

-Richard Barraclough QC shares some of his courtroom wisdom during a long-running gangland murder trial at Leeds.
+Richard Barraclough KC shares some of his courtroom wisdom during a long-running gangland murder trial at Leeds.

 THE THREE PILLARS